-Once, Poseidon, the god of the Seas, fell in love with Astypalaia, the sister of Europe, and abducted her.
-The couple gave birth to a son and named him Agaeus, who later on would participate in the Argonautic expedition.
+The couple gave birth to a son and named him Agaeus, who was later to take part in the Argonautic expedition.

 Agaeus lived on the island of Samos and was an excellent winegrower.
-But undoubtedly, he was very harsh on his workers and treated them like slaves.
+But no doubt he was very hard on his workers and treated them like slaves.

-Calmly, the servant replied: "There is a long distance between this glass and your lips..."
+Reassured, the servant replied, "There is a long way between this glass and your lips..."